 So, starting each day off with a positive attitude goes a long way.
 One of the easiest ways to bring a little joy into your life and benefit your well-being right from the start is to begin the morning with a smile or even a positive affirmation.
 Not only does it wonders for your body chemistry to make you feel good, but it’s also contagious.
 And it will set the tone to help you make the rest of the day more productive and happy.

 Show kindness to yourself and others to lessen stress

 Not all of us have the means and the time to pamper ourselves by going on a big vacation—perhaps to an exotic land or a paradise beach location.
-But we can all aim to seek out little joys by treating ourselves kindly.
+But we can all do some emotional spring cleaning and aim to seek out little joys by treating ourselves kindly.